 Disabled Persons’ Freedom Pass applications should be sent to the Accessible Transport Unit who assess people for eligibility onto the scheme.
 If approved for a pass, you will be sent instructions and a Letter of Authority, explaining how to obtain your pass from the Post Office.

-Download the Disabled Persons Freedom Passes application pack (view our Personal Information Policy here)
+Download our Disabled Persons Freedom Passes application pack.
+(You can also read our Personal Information Policy)

 If you have any questions about the form, need help completing or if you would like a hard copy sent to you please call 020 8831 6312 or email AccessibleTransport@richmond.gov.uk.

 When you have completed the application form, please return it with all the relevant documents to:

 The Accessible Transport Unit,

 Postage: Please make sure that you use the correct postage when sending in your application so that your application is not delayed.
 If you are unsure how much postage you require please have your envelope weighed at a Post Office.

 Do not go back to the Post Office or the Accessible Transport Unit.
 Instead contact the Freedom Pass Helpline on 0300 330 1433, Monday to Saturday from 8am to 6pm.
 A replacement pass will be sent out to you within 5 working days subject to a £10 replacement fee and document approval (where necessary).

 If you find a pass you have previously lost, it will no longer work.
 Please send it to the following address: